Overview Compare Bus Taxi Train

 Some hotels may charge an additional $5 so don’t be surprised if you’re asking them to book your cab.

-A hassle-free option is to book your taxi online for a fixed rate of $55.
-This also has the advantage of getting a more spacious SUV-type taxi with better legroom.
+You can book your taxi online for a fixed rate of $55.
+This has the advantage of getting a more spacious SUV-type taxi with better legroom.

 You can also find shared taxis along Kampot’s bus station located near National Road 33 and about 250 meters from the Durian Roundabout.
 It costs $5 per seat.
 Shared taxis usually carry 6-7 passengers so be prepared to wait for the taxi to be filled.